nsacyber/netfil/README.md

 ## Menu Bar / GUI Application

 You can use the menu bar application to control the KEXT.
 A green icon with a dot means the filter is "on", a red icon with a line means the filter is "off", a gray icon with a radar-like symobl means the KEXT is probably not loaded or there is an error.
+Icon are from Oxygen Team.

 ## Limitations